Blog

 Woman walking next to man using a probing cane in a hallway.

-In 2019, 77.9 million Americans spent a whopping 5.8 billion hours volunteering.
+Over 75 million Americans spent a whopping 4.99 billion hours and contributed over $167.2 billion in economic value between September 2022 and 2023.
 The economic value of those hours is estimated to be $147 billion.

 Mighty powerful, isn’t it?